aleksandr-vin/handsonreact.com/docs/13-Forms.md

 ### Controlled **Function** Components

-Below is an example of what a controlled component would like like in a function component.
+Below is an example of what a controlled component would look like in a function component.

 1. Delete the current code in `main.js`.
 2. Add the following code to `main.js`